re3zy/sigma-s3-upload/README.md

 ## Sigma Computing Integration

 1. Set the `serverUrl` config in the plugin settings
-2. Bind the `Upload-URL` variable to your desired worksheet cell
+2. Bind the `Upload-URL` variable to your desired workbook control
 3. Upload files to receive temporary download URLs

 ## Security Notes